Andy Biggs: 2021 attack on the United States Capitol

 During the 2021 attack on the U.S. Capitol, Biggs and all other House members were ushered to a secure location when the House chamber was cleared.
-A video of Biggs later surfaced in which he refused to wear a face mask during the covid pandemic in violation of House rules.
-Sources noted that after the siege lockdown, during which several other congressional Republicans also refused to wear masks, three House Democrats tested positive for COVID-19.
-Biggs subsequently voted to object to Arizona's and Pennsylvania's electoral votes that day, joining 146 House Republicans.
+A video of Biggs later surfaced in which he refused to wear a face mask during the Capitol attack, a violation of House rules at the time.
+Biggs subsequently voted to object to Arizona's and Pennsylvania's electoral votes that day, joining 138 other House Republicans.

 On January 12, 2021, Biggs called on Representative Liz Cheney to resign from her leadership position in the Republican caucus after she voted in favor of Donald Trump's second impeachment.

 In the aftermath of the events on January 6, Biggs's brothers William and Daniel wrote a letter to the editor of The Arizona Republic demanding their brother's removal from office.
 They wrote that Biggs is "at least partially to blame" for the Capitol storming.
 They also condemned his refusal to wear a mask in the secure location.
-According to William and Daniel Biggs, this "was a passive-aggressive tantrum and the ultimate disrespect for all present".

-Biggs was one of 12 House Republicans to vote against H.R 1085 to award three Congressional Gold Medals to the United States Capitol Police who protected the Capitol on January 6.
+Biggs was one of 12 House Republicans to vote against H.R 1085 to award three Congressional Gold Medals to the U.S. Capitol Police who protected the Capitol on January 6.
 In June 2021, he and 20 other House Republicans voted against a similar resolution.

 The House committee investigating the January 6 attack subpoenaed Biggs on May 12, 2022.
 During the committee hearing on June 21, 2022, Speaker of the Arizona House Russell Bowers testified that Biggs called him on the morning of January 6 asking him to sign a letter calling for decertification of the Arizona electors.
 On June 23, 2022, witnesses confirmed that Biggs had asked for a presidential pardon for his activities related to the certification of the vote.